-In our LGF analysis, we assume residual tangible common equity of 3% and losses post-failure of 8% of tangible banking assets, a 25% run-off in "junior" wholesale deposits and a 5% run-off in preferred deposits.
+In our LGF analysis, we assume residual tangible common equity of 3% and losses post-failure of 8% of tangible banking assets.
+Furthermore, we assume a 26% share of deposits being "junior" wholesale deposits, for which we factor in a 25% run-off, while we assume a 5% run-off in preferred deposits prior to failure.
 These ratios are in line with our standard assumptions.